 - Par-baking (or microwaving) the potatoes makes them easier to scoop and produces a more tender texture in the final cups.

 - Cutting the potatoes across their equators produces smaller, deeper cups that are perfect for scooping and filling.

 - Coating each potato cup in a slurry made from the scooped flesh creates the ultimate crispy crust, while also helping to ensure the inner flesh remains tender and moist.

 Unlike traditional potato skins, which can be leathery and dry, these deep-fried cups are extremely crispy and yet still tender and moist within.
 They're the perfect delivery vehicle for fillings like the pulled pork and melted cheese here.
 Note that this recipe can easily be scaled up to make larger batches.

-- 5 Yukon Gold potatoes, ideally about 5 or 6 ounces (140 to 170g) each (though larger potatoes will also work)
+5 Yukon Gold potatoes, ideally about 5 to 6 ounces (140 to 170g) each (though larger potatoes will also work)

 Preheat oven to 375°F (190°C).
 Using a fork or paring knife, puncture potatoes in several spots.
 Rub each potato with a light coat of oil.
 Arrange on a rack set on a baking sheet, or directly on an oven rack, and bake until just tender, 30 to 45 minutes.
 Alternatively, microwave pricked and oiled potatoes until just tender, about 5 minutes.